Popular Telecommuting Careers

 We’ve compiled a list of some of our favorite fields that allow for remote/telecommuting opportunities.
 Enjoy!

-These folks are typically responsible for the management of sales, and relationships with particular customers (current and potential).
+Account managers are typically responsible for the management of sales, and relationships with particular customers (current and potential).
 They are not generally responsible for managing the daily running of the account, rather, they focus on the relationship with the client of the account(s) for which they are assigned.
 This is similar to a public relations role.
 Because a good portion of the time is spent on the phone, account managers are easily able to work remotely from home.
 Some popular companies that hire them include Dell, UnitedHealth Group, and Ingersoll Rand.
 In most environments the business developers (or sales team) seek out new clients, and once they come on board, the account manager is who they communicate with.
 Because they often manages the sales team, they are typically compensated with a base salary plus commission.

 Administrative and Clerical